Canon 1200D vs G9X

-The Canon EOS 1200D (called Canon T5 in some regions) and the Canon PowerShot G9 X are two digital cameras that were announced, respectively, in February 2014 and October 2015.
+The Canon EOS 1200D (called Canon T5 in some regions) and the Canon PowerShot G9 X are two digital cameras that were officially introduced, respectively, in February 2014 and October 2015.
 The 1200D is a DSLR, while the G9X is a fixed lens compact.
 The cameras are based on an APS-C (1200D) and an one-inch (G9X) sensor.
-The 1200D has a resolution of 17.9 megapixel, whereas the G9X provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1200D has a resolution of 17.9 megapixels, whereas the G9X provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon 1200D and the Canon G9 X are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1200D – represents the basis or 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Canon 1200D and the Canon G9 X. The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 1200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X is considerably smaller (56 percent) than the Canon 1200D.
 In this context, it is worth noting that neither the 1200D nor the G9X are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X has a lens build in, whereas the 1200D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X has a lens built in, whereas the 1200D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 1200D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 1200D and their specifications in the Canon EF Lens Catalog.